charlescolley/LambdaTAME.jl/README.md

     Routines for finding low rank matches.
 * TAME_Implementations.jl:
     Implementations of the TAME, \Lambda-TAME, and low rank TAME routines.
+* Contractions.jl:
+    Routines for computing the tensor contraction operations
 * PostProcessing.jl:
   Routines for the post-processing portion of the TAME algorithm. **in developement**